Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 - Number of mentions,

-The example above is once again a result of the ‘Lush Cosmetics’ monitoring.
+The example above is again a result of the ‘Lush Cosmetics’ monitoring.
 Clicking on any of these influencers opens a list of all their posts mentioning your query.

 #7 Improving your online customer support